BlueToadMakerr/Message-Notification/about.md

 Sends a notification every time you get a new message

-This checks and notifies you every 5 minutes
+This checks and notifies you for every couple minutes (change in settings).
+This also checks whenever you go to the main menu